Old Post Office (Washington, D.C.): 20th century

-1970s demolition attempt

 By the 1950s, and Eisenhower era, the neighborhood around the Old Post Office Building had also declined.
 Pennsylvania Avenue N.W. was marked by deteriorating homes, shops, and office buildings on the north side and monumental Neoclassical federal office buildings of the 1920s-30s era Federal Triangle on the south.

+On October 10, 1956, the weight of the clock came loose from the cable and plunged through two floors, narrowly avoiding killing a man, who had just gotten up from his desk.
+The mechanical clock was later replaced with an electric one.

-After observing the poor state of the Avenue during his inaugural parade from the Capitol to the White House, 35th President John F. Kennedy appointed a President's Council on Pennsylvania Avenue to study ways to improve the area.
+After observing the poor state of the Avenue during his inaugural parade from the United States Capitol to the White House, 35th President John F. Kennedy appointed a President's Council on Pennsylvania Avenue to study ways to improve the area.
 The council's draft plan was ready for Kennedy's approval almost two and a half years later when he was assassinated in Dallas Texas on November 22, 1963.
 The draft plan retained the Old Post Office Building.

 Kennedy's successor, 36th President Lyndon B. Johnson, agreed to move forward with the plan and appointed a Temporary President's Commission on Pennsylvania Avenue, although it did not hold its first meeting until May 21, 1965.
 The new commission recommended that the Old Post Office be torn down in favor of completing the plan for the Federal Triangle.
 The temporary commission managed to prevent development of the avenue which was contrary to the draft plan, but it never was able to win congressional approval for its plan.
 It ceased to function on November 15, 1969, due to lack of funds.
 A permanent Pennsylvania Avenue Development Corporation (PADC) was finally created by Congress on October 30, 1972.